vimercati-samir/react-progress-stepper/README.md

 | `textPending`   | String | Customize text |

 #### StepDescription
-As StepTitle, you can pass text as children.
+StepDescription comes with no property, you can pass text as children.

 ### 🔹 useStepper